 A small remark: CSS Industries has many offices all across the world with most of their facilities located in the US.
 I nod, showing my understanding of the problem – that’s the one we’ve heard quite often from our clients.
 Then I remember that we have an online meeting and they can’t actually see me nod, so I quickly respond:

 Andrew: That’s a good point about the Coronavirus, and I think we’ll come back to it a bit later.
 Right now, though, I want to ask you something our whole team wants to know – did Approval Studio help you become more productive?
 How are your collaboration processes since the beginning of our partnership – do you combine your old methods with Approval Studio or..?

 Gretchen: Approval Studio saves us a lot of time since multiple people can look at a project at once and leave their verdict.
-It saves us money as well, our wastes have reduced significantly since we’ve started using it.
+It saves us money as well, our waste has been reduced significantly since we started using it.